tonyho/app-framework-binder/doc/afb-overview.md

 For this case, the binder afb-daemon takes care to attribute one single session context to each client instance.
-It allows plugins to store and retrieve data associated to each of its client.
+It allows bindings to store and retrieve data associated to each of its client.

-The plugins of the binder afb-daemon
+The bindings of the binder afb-daemon
 ------------------------------------

-The binder can instanciate plugins.
-The primary use of plugins is to add native methods that can be accessed by applications written with any language through web technologies ala JSON RPC.
+The binder can instanciate bindings.
+The primary use of bindings is to add native methods that can be accessed by applications written with any language through web technologies ala JSON RPC.